Anil567849/learn-vector-db/README.md

 ---
 ---

-## Deep dive intro internals
+## Deep dive into internals
-### How does recommendation or similar suggestion engine works behind?
+### How does recommendation or similar suggestion engine works?

 Let's learn it from the first principle
+---
 ### 1. First Solution (Brute Force):
 - We will create an array and store similar items in single array.
 - In this way we can maintain thousand of different array for similar product that we want to suggest with each other.